radicle-dev/radicle-upstream/DEVELOPMENT.md

 ./scripts/set-latest-release.ts
 ```

-This also requires the `gsutil` tool and access to the `builds.radicle.xyz`
+This also requires the `gsutil` tool and access to the `releases.radicle.xyz`
 bucket.